DragonBlame/tpf-dragons-edition/GAMEPLAY.md

   - Combat is more difficult than in vanilla, but feels more fair.
   - Like in vanilla, you are limited to one follower at a time (if we don't count followers with their own unique AI like Inigo and Lucien).

-If you want to go deeper, The Phonix Flavour - Dragon's Edition includes several Simon Magus' overhauls to core gameplay system, which greatly improve the experience, but at the same time stay as close to their origins as possible:
+If you want to go deeper, The Phonix Flavour - Dragon's Edition includes several Simon Magus and DeltaRider's overhauls to core gameplay system, which greatly improve the experience, but at the same time stay as close to their origins as possible:

 - [Aetherius - A Race Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/26686) - Overhauls all racial powers to passive abilities (if we don't count khajiit, who still have access to Night Eye, but have their own passive ability too), which fit their respective races well while being useful through all time.
 - [Arena - An Encounter Zone Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/33487) - Tiers dungeons according to enemy types to provide a sense of progression, so don't be surprised if you decide to run onto vampires right in the beginning of the game and turn into a snack.
 Also levels enemies according to your level for you not to stumble upon the first level NPC, while being high level, while giving you some more higher level enemies to fight too.